seespace/inair-documentation/1-getting-started/1-build-your-first-app/4-binding-data.md

 The Layout XML
 --------------

 At the moment, we have a fully working `ViewModel`.
-However, the view is using its hard-coded value in previous lesson.
+However, the view is using its hard-coded value in previous tutorial.
 Update the layout to read values from our `ViewModel`

 In Android Studio, from the `res/layout` directory, open the `activity_main.xml` file.